 - Maintaining friendly relations with the media people to get interview opportunities for the top management in their client’s bracket

-- Monitoring the advertising and promotion events to ensure that right message is delivered across without any hindrance
+- Monitoring the advertising and promotion events to ensure that the right delivery of messages without any hindrance

-- Trying to find out donors and sponsors for the fund raising events that they organize and maintaining healthy relations to achieve good amount as grants
+- To find out donors and sponsors for the fundraising events they organize.
+And also maintain healthy relations to achieve a good amount of grants

 - Preparing a press kit or media kit

-In all the above responsibilities that you see that a PR Specialist is supposed to mete out, writing and communication skills occupy a major portion of their work scenario.
-Writing effectively and error free copies is important as a Public Relations Professional has to write news releases, fact sheets, op-ed pieces, blog posts, web copies, ad copy, speeches and so on.
-All these writing eventually shape up one more opportunity to build the image of a brand.
+A PR Specialist usually meets all the above responsibilities; writing and communication skills occupy a major portion of their work scenario.
+Writing effectively and error-free copies is important as a Public Relations Professional must write news releases, fact sheets, op-ed pieces, blog posts, web copies, ad copy, speeches, etc. All these writing eventually shape one more opportunity to build a brand’s image.

 How do they arrive at their Target Audience?

-Public Relations Professional have to work round the clock to create unique interesting stories around the product, trying to strike a chord with the audience by changing their perceptions about the product.
-Their tools to affect and woo the target audience are different from the business houses and thus their research about the market will also bring about a new variation.
-Their research is more concentrated on the demographic details and around it, they build their strategic planning to win the audience.
+Public Relations professionals must work round the clock to create unique, interesting stories around the product.
+They strike a chord with the audience by changing their perceptions about the product.
+Their tools to affect and woo the target audience differ from business houses.
+Thus, their market research will also bring about a new variation.
+Their research is more concentrated on demographic details, and they build their strategic planning around it to win the audience.

-Convincing Consumer’s to buy your client’s brand is a tough task and therefore pitching through all angles is seen as the agenda.
-However, we would advise you to refrain from ignoring the core facts, jumping the bandwagon at a go and pushing the story blindly tempted by the heat of the moment.
-Positive coverage should not be at the cost of compromising with the truthfulness of the brand.
+Convincing Consumers to buy your client’s brand is a tough task.
+Therefore, pitching through all angles is the agenda.
+However, we advise you to refrain from ignoring the core facts, jumping on the bandwagon at a go, and pushing the story blindly, tempted by the heat of the moment.
+Positive coverage should not be at the cost of compromising the truthfulness of the brand.
 Otherwise, your tall claims can bring legal consequences for the company and the brand.
-Thus a Public Relations Professional should be careful in writing copies and must always get the information checked by the company’s or client’s lawyer to be doubly sure that the information released is legally accurate and will give a clear message to the public.
+Thus a Public Relations Professional should be careful in writing copies and always check the information by the company’s or client’s lawyer.
+Ensure that the information is legally accurate and gives a clear message to the public.

-How is Communication an Important Skill for Public Relations professional?
+How is Communication an Important Skill for Public Relations Professionals?

-Public Relation Specialists or Public Relations Professional need to interact with a host of people be it clients, media or public.
+Public Relations Specialists or Public Relations Professionals must interact with a host of people, be it clients, media, or the public.
 Thus it is very vital for them to understand their attitude and concerns and maintain a good rapport with them.
-They need to pitch for their client’s brand image with every reporter possible to ensure that their client’s story gets covered.
-Positive and friendly attitude always wins over people and helps in maintaining contacts in the media industry.
+They must pitch their client’s brand image to every reporter to ensure their client’s story gets covered.
+A positive and friendly attitude always wins over people and helps maintain contacts in the media industry.
 Thus your positive attitude wins a lot of positive coverage for your client’s brand.
-Knowing the people around and tactfully handling them to get your job done is the key to becoming a good Public Relations professional, and therefore, communication skills become very vital for interacting with people on many levels.
+Knowing the people around you and tactfully handling them to get your job done is the key to becoming a good Public Relations professional.
+Therefore, communication skills become vital for interacting with people on many levels.

-Selling a brand is not easy and often a mediator who can talk to the public is required.
-By mediator I mean an advocate of the brand whose powerful convincing power will bring the consumers, public and the stakeholders to the table to appreciate a brand.
-This is best done with bringing in a brand ambassador-a brand ambassador who is a successful person in his area and people relate to him by worshipping him as an ideal.
-This convincing strategy is far easier than the stories that are planted through the different media.
-A celebrity sharing the message from their heart is effective and is appreciated by the public.
+Selling a brand is not easy; a mediator who can talk to the public is often required.
+By mediator, I mean an advocate of the brand whose powerful, convincing power will bring the consumers, the public, and the stakeholders to the table to appreciate a brand.
+Bringing in a brand ambassador- a successful person in his area- people can relate to him by worshipping him as an ideal.
+This convincing strategy is far easier than the stories planted through different media.
+A celebrity sharing the message from their heart is effective and appreciated by the public.

-In order to rope in these celebrities as the ambassadors for your client’s brand, you really have to push your limit.
-A Public Relations professional at this stage has to be extremely articulate, well read and well versed in the ways of the world.
-He has to have the knack to use his intelligence to converse with the celebrities and convince the celebrities to be a part of the team.
+In order to rope in these celebrities as ambassadors for your client’s brand, you really have to push your limit.
+At this stage, a Public Relations professional must be extremely articulate, well-read, and well-versed in the ways of the world.
+He has to have a knack for using his intelligence to converse with celebrities and convince their celebrities to be a part of the team.
 Communication and interpersonal skills, therefore, come into play a very important role.
-After all talking with Sachin Tendulkar or Amitabh Bachchan needs preparation and smartness on your side.
+After all, talking with Sachin Tendulkar or Amitabh Bachchan needs preparation and smartness on your side.

-The Public Relation Specialists are responsible for organizing press conferences to reach out to all the media outlets in one go.
-These conferences are interaction ground for the clients as well as the media to build contacts and a good image.
-Public Relation Specialists are therefore trained to appropriately interact with the media and project a great picture.
+Public Relations Specialists are responsible for organizing press conferences to reach out to all the media outlets in one go.
+These conferences are interaction grounds for the clients as well as the media to build contacts and a good image.
+Public Relations Specialists, therefore, interact with the media and project a great picture appropriately.
 Some tips for prospective PRs in media training:

-- Always be prepared with your key message and keep it short
+- Always prepare your key message and keep it short

 - Prepare yourself for the onslaught of questions from reporters